SignPath/website/docs/documentation/powershell/index.md

 <div class="panel " markdown="1">
 <div class="panel-header">Specify an an acceptable version range</div>
 The releases of the SignPath module follow [semantic versioning](https://semver.org/) principles.
-In automated scenarios, we recommend to fix the major version by specifying a lower and upper bound, e.g. `-MinimumVersion 2.1.0 -MaximumVersion 2.999.999` to ensure that a compatible version is installed.
+In automated scenarios, we recommend to fix the major version and set the minimum minor version.
+This ensures that the most current backwards-compatible version is installed.

+To achieve this, specify a lower and upper bound, e.g. `-MinimumVersion 2.1.0 -MaximumVersion 2.999.999`
 </div>

 ## SignPath PowerShell cmdlets